xloem/libonchain/README.md

 # libonchain

-This project holds a goal of making a library that reference large data held on blockchains.
+This project holds a goal of making a library that reference large data held permanently on blockchains.

 The idea is to separate the blockchains and storage forms into modules that utilise each other.